Digital specialist Gecko New Media has made a number of key appointments as it enjoys sustained growth in its full service digital agency.

 Gecko offers a full service from strategic planning, design and build through to measurement and support and have helped high profile clients such as Yell Adworks, BBC Scotland and Edinburgh Council.

-Gecko New Media is building it profile using PR in Scotland – and is working with public relations agency Holyrood Partnership, PR experts in Edinburgh.
-Contact Scott Douglas at Holyrood Partnership for further information
+Gecko New Media is building it profile using PR in Scotland – and is working with public relations agency Holyrood PR, PR experts in Edinburgh.
+Contact Scott Douglas at Holyrood PR for further information